-Take a step back in time and relive those forgotten roller disco days at the capital’s roller-skating rink, which sits on the top floor of Sorya Shopping Centre.
+Roll back the years and relive those forgotten roller disco days at the roller-skating rink, which sits on the top floor of Sorya Shopping Centre.
 Also offering staggering views of the capital, the open-air rink has ramps and jumps for kids to test their skills on.
-The games arcade next door also provides endless hours of entertainment, and there is a whole floor dedicated to food and drinks kiosks, where you can replenish yourself after a solid skate session.

 Make the most of the dry season and take a leisurely stroll along Sisowath Quay, also known as the Riverside.
 The picturesque lawns outside The Royal Palace are always full of Khmer families in the evenings, while mornings are an ideal time to feed the flocks of pigeons – buy a bag of seeds from one of the many sellers and join in the fun.
 A little further up the Riverside is Blue Pumpkin, famous across Cambodia for its delicious ice cream, so be sure to stop by and try a scoop or two.

-As well as offering a range of sunset, dinner and Apsara dance river cruises, Kanika Restaurant-Bar (behind the Himawari Hotel on Sothearos Blvd) runs a lunchtime cruise with an 11-course, all-you-can-eat, Asian-style buffet.
+As well as offering a range of sunset, dinner and Apsara dance river cruises, Kanika Restaurant-Bar runs a lunchtime cruise with an 11-course, all-you-can-eat, Asian-style buffet.

-On the outskirts of Phnom Penh, Kingdom Resort (off of National Highway 1) has an entertaining little water park for the kids featuring multiple slides, swings and state-of-the-art play equipment.
+On the outskirts of Phnom Penh, Kingdom Resort has an entertaining little water park for the kids featuring multiple slides, swings and state-of-the-art play equipment.
 Adults can occupy themselves at the relaxing spa and sauna while the kids run riot out of sight and out of mind.